wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot.md

 - Give the bot a name
 - Click done

+## Editing the Flow to use your bot

 ## Training
 - Click Training <img src="images\Lab4_Training_menu.PNG" height="25">
 #### Creating Entities